wp-plugins/wp-management-controller/readme.txt

 Donate link:
 Tags: wpcontroller,management,controller,
 Requires at least: 3.0
-Tested up to: 3.8.1
+Tested up to: 3.9
-Stable tag: 3.8.1
+Stable tag: 3.9

-WorPress Controller application for users with more than one site - giving multiple installation management and stats overview
+WordPress Controller application for users with more than one site - giving multiple installation management and stats overview

 == License ==